Varad-kotkar/AI-Powered-University-Knowledge-Assistant-RAG-LLM/README.md

 ## Problem Statement

-MIT-ADT University students face challenges when searching for:
+ University students face challenges when searching for:
 - Syllabus information for specific subjects and semesters
 - Academic regulations and course structures
 - Examination notices and important deadlines